-If you enjoy meeting people and answering their questions, become an Interpretive Guide.
-At the Visitor Center, you will greet our visitors and help them enjoy the Preserve by suggesting hikes, leading tours, and telling them the wonderful stories of the Van Leuven Cabin, the Enderly Homestead, and other unique historical sites.
+If you enjoy meeting people and introducing the Preserve to new visitors, become an Interpretive Guide!
+At the Visitor Center, you will greet our visitors and help them enjoy the land by suggesting hikes, answering questions, and giving information about nature, points of interest, and recreational options.

 Join our research team and learn to identify the plants that are a serious threat to our ecosystem.
 If you have a natural science background, the staff at the Daniel Smiley Research Center welcomes help with trail monitoring, bird observation, and weather data support.
 Also, those with administrative skills may assist with computer data entry of the daily weather records and observation recordings.
 (Weekdays only.)